 The first portion of future I-691 opened in 1966, from Broad Street (US 5) easterly to I-91 (the roadway continued to the end of today's Route 66 expressway.)
 The expressway may have been signed US 6A for a few years, but by 1968 was signed state route 66.
 Provisions were made for ramps to and from Route 15 to the north, but to this day only a 691 westbound to 15 northbound ramp is open.

-In 1971, the Route 66 expressway was extended west to Exit 4 (which now serves Route 322).
+On Aug.
+30, 1971, the Route 66 expressway was extended west to Exit 4 (which now serves Route 322).
 West of that point, Route 66 followed the two-lane Meriden-Waterbury Turnpike to I-84 in Southington.
 In December of that year, a design hearing was held for the final expressway link to I-84.

 Route 10 cancellation changes I-691 plans